 Starting to Live a Life After Addiction

 For some, the next part of the journey in recovery is an easy one.
 But for many others, life after addiction is filled with constant practice and awareness.
-Now that you’ve worked so hard to keep a stronghold on gaining sobriety.
+Now that you’ve worked so hard to keep a stronghold on gaining sobriety, it’s time to find out what you can expect in the days, weeks, months, and years ahead.

 Many Things May Seem Different in Your Life After Addiction